By John Watson,

 Local Journalism Initiative Reporter

-John Watson is a Local Journalism Initiative reporter who works out of the STRATHMORE TIME.
+John Watson is a Local Journalism Initiative reporter who works out of STRATHMORE TIMES.
 The Local Journalism Initiative is funded by the Government of Canada.
 Turtle Island News does not receive LJI government funding.